House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Dublin has a population of 1.1 million people and, as well as being the most populous city, it is also the capital of Ireland.
-Although it celebrated its centenary in 1988, meaning it was first recognized in 988, humans have been in the area for many thousands of years.
-The city struggled financially during the early 20th Century but saw a resurgence in the latter half of the Century and prior to the pandemic, Dublin had near full employment levels.
+Although it celebrated its centenary in 1988, first recognized in 988, humans have been in the area for thousands of years.
+The city struggled financially during the early 20th Century but saw a resurgence in the latter half of the Century, and before the pandemic, Dublin had near-full employment levels.

 It is considered one of Europe’s most youthful cities and is famed for its bars, pubs, and restaurants.
-It is the hometown of Guinness beer, the birthplace of Oscar Wilde, Conor McGregor, and even the lion in the MGM logo.
+It is the hometown of Guinness beer, Oscar Wilde, Conor McGregor, and even the lion in the MGM logo.

 2. Limerick